Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Introduction

-Existing DGC methods operate under a crucial assumption that the attributes of all nodes are complete and reliable \cite{liu2023hard,yin2023dream, yang2023cluster}.
+Existing DGC methods operate under a crucial assumption that the attributes of all nodes are complete and reliable \cite{yin2022dynamic, yang2023cluster,ai2023gcn,yu2024dvsai,Wan24Fast,yin2022generic}.
 However, in real-world scenarios, issues like privacy protection and copyright restrictions during data collection often lead to incomplete node attributes.
-Attribute-missing graphs typically manifest in two patterns: (1) Uniform missing, where some attributes of each node are partially missing\cite{huo2023t2,zhu2022latent}; and (2) Structural missing, where all attributes of certain nodes are entirely missing\cite{chen2020learning,jin2021heterogeneous,yin2023omg}.
-This paper focuses particularly on the latter, as it is more common and challenging in practical applications.
-For instance, in e-commerce, users may choose not to provide feedback on specific products due to privacy concerns.
-Although considerable attention has been devoted to imputing attribute-missing graphs\cite{chen2020learning, tu2024attribute,yinsport}, most of these studies encounter significant challenges in clustering tasks: (1) Semi-supervised imputation methods rely heavily on partial label information and cannot be directly applied to clustering.
-For example, label propagation (LP) \cite{xiaojin2002learning,yin2023messages} propagates known labels to unlabeled nodes via neighboring nodes, making it unsuitable for fully unsupervised clustering tasks.
+Attribute-missing graphs typically manifest in two patterns: (1) Uniform missing, where some attributes of each node are partially missing \cite{huo2023t2,shou2023adversarial}; and (2) Structural missing, where all attributes of certain nodes are entirely missing \cite{tang2024merging,yinsport}.
+Although considerable attention has been devoted to imputing attribute-missing graphs \cite{zhang2022would, tu2024attribute}, most of these studies encounter significant challenges in clustering tasks: (1) Semi-supervised imputation methods rely heavily on partial label information and cannot be directly applied to clustering.
+For example, label propagation (LP) \cite{zhang2023investigating} propagates known labels to unlabeled nodes via neighboring nodes, making it unsuitable for fully unsupervised clustering tasks.
 (2) Plug-and-play imputation methods often lack a mechanism to account for clustering structures.
-For instance, feature propagation (FP) \cite{rossi2022unreasonable,pang2023sa,ai2023gcn} propagates features across edges between nodes without regard to cluster membership, maintaining the same message-passing (MP) intensity regardless of whether two nodes belong to the same cluster.
+For instance, feature propagation (FP) \cite{meng2024deep} propagates known features across edges between nodes without regard to cluster membership, maintaining the same message-passing (MP) intensity regardless of whether two nodes belong to the same cluster.